Policy Learning with New Treatments: Estimation

 Despite the linear programming representation of $\hat \Gamma_{jk}(X_i)$, computing $\hat \Gamma_j(X_i)$ for all $i$ and $j$ appears to require $N J^2$ linear programs total (one for each $i$, $j$, and $k$ combination).
-However, a dual formulation detailed in Appendix \ref{computationalappendix} demonstrates that $\max_k \hat\Gamma_{jk}(X_i)$ can be computed with a single linear program, reducing this burden to $NJ$ linear programs; moreover holding $j$ fixed the linear programs for all observations can be stacked together and solved simultaneously.
-This reduces the computational burden to only $J$ programs, one for each possible treatment in $\mathcal{D}$.
+However, a dual formulation detailed in Appendix \ref{appendix-computation} demonstrates that $\hat\Gamma_{j}(X_i)$ can be computed with a single linear program.
+Moreover, the linear programs for all observations can be stacked together and solved simultaneously.
+This can be done prior to or in conjunction with the policy optimization over $\pi$.
 Additionally, in the case of discrete covariates, it is only necessary to construct $\hat \Gamma_j(X_i)$ for unique values of $X_i$, which may be substantially smaller than the sample size $N$.

 Having computed the covariate-level loss estimates $\hat \Gamma_j(X_i)$ that appears in (\ref{empiricalMMR}), optimization of the policy $\pi$ over the set $\Pi$ can be performed according to established methods in policy learning.
 In many cases, $\Pi$ can be represented by linear and integer constraints.
-Examples include linear eligibility scores, decision trees, and treatment sets with piecewise linear boundaries (\cite{kitagawa2018should}, \cite{mbakop2021model}, \cite{zhou2018offline}).
+Examples include linear eligibility scores, decision trees, and treatment sets with piecewise linear boundaries (\cite{kitagawaWhoShouldBe2018}, \cite{mbakopModelSelectionTreatment2021}, \cite{zhouOfflineMultiActionPolicy2023}).
 When this is the case, the problem (\ref{empiricalMMR}) is a mixed integer-linear program for which highly optimized solvers are readily available.
-In Section \ref{empirical_application_section}, I use a class of linear eligibility score policies, which is described using linear and integer constraints in Appendix \ref{computationalappendix}.
+In Section \ref{section-application}, I use a class of linear eligibility score policies, which is described using linear and integer constraints in Appendix \ref{appendix-computation}.